 - trauma and trauma narrative;

-- supervision and ethics and life writing; and
+- memoir and life writing;

-- Australian creative nonfiction.
+- Australian creative nonfiction;

 Sue Joseph teaches creative writing, particularly creative nonfiction, and supervises both creative writing and journalism projects.
 She also supervises Honours, Masters and PhD.